Romper Room Memories

 "Romper stomper, bomper, boo, tell me, tell me, tell me do.
 Magic Mirror, tell me today, did all my friends have fun at play?"

-Those words were spoken weekday mornings on KTVA channel 11 at the end of every live broadcast of Romper Room by the shows hostess.
+Those words were spoken weekday mornings on KTVA channel 11 in Anchorage Alaska at the end of every live broadcast of Romper Room by the shows hostess.

 Over the years, Romper Room Hostesses included Carol Larson, Carolyn Guess and Nielia LeSchell.
 The children always called them "Miss Carol, Miss Carolyn and Miss Nielia."